embrace-community/embrace-docs/docs/intro/philosophy.md

 # Founding Philosophy

-Community is central to who we are as human beings; it has been with us since the beginning of our species and it is the foundation of our civilisation.
-Sovereign, decentralised communities are vital if we are to overcome the current ecological, economical & geopolitical challenges that humanity is facing.
+As part of our founding philosophy we acknowledge that community is central to who we are as human beings and it is the foundation of civilisation.
 We are at a pivotal moment in human history and communities will play a vital role in meeting the new opportunities and challenges that face us in the 21st century.

-Creativity and Collaboration are the pillars that hold communities together and it is important that we have platforms that prioritise and nurture these activities in order to create healthy communities.
+Creativity and Collaboration are the glue that hold communities together and it is important that we have platforms that prioritise and nurture these activities in order to create healthy communities.

 <!-- Healthy and strong communities are the foundation to a healthy humanity.